mathewbwilliamson/mathnasium-cts/frontend/README.md

 -   DONE Redo and make the theme styles more robust
 -   DONE Backend: Create User
 -   DONE Backend: Fix up database to most recent version of Prisma
+-   DONE Add PleaseSignIn wrapper to ALL pages that need a signin before using them (ie, all of them)
+-   DONE Frontend: Create user

 -   Check Prisma Server to make sure it's production-ready (backend)
 -   Uncomment secret in prisma.yml (Backend)